scobryant/planets-project/README.md

 # planets-project
-Planet finder project using Node from The Complete Node Developer 2022 course
+Planet finder project using Node.js from The Complete Node Developer 2022 course